Office of Student Services

 Our high school students participated in work-related opportunities with the South Carolina Vocational Rehabilitation Center of Orangeburg.
 This opportunity allows our students the chance to gain employment experiences as a student.
 This opportunity could pave the way for possible full-time employment once the student exits Calhoun County High School.

-Special Education Guides and Forms
+Student Services Guides and Forms

 Student Services